 Fairhaven was originally founded in 1895 and the course was sited on what is now Fairhaven Boating Lake.
-The club moved to its present site in the early 1920s and J.A.
-Steer designed the new course with advice and guidance from the great James Braid.
+The club moved to its present site in the early 1920s and James Albert (Jack) Steer, the professional at Blackpool South Shore club from 1908 until its closure in 1940, designed the new course with advice and guidance from the great James Braid.

 In a Muirfield style, each nine at Fairhaven is routed in two loops and this classical design ensures that the wind causes all kind of problems.
 Measuring more than 7,000 yards from the back tees, Fairhaven is certainly not a short course but the par 73 includes five par fives, two of which appear in the last four holes.
 Its length is therefore not its greatest challenge.
 Staying above ground and out of Braid’s many distinctive bunkers is the main issue.